fionakolbinger/fionakolbinger.github.io/_pages/team.md

   <img src="/assets/img/matthiascarstens.jpeg">
   <div class="team-member-info">
     <h4>Matthias Carstens</h4>
     <p>Matthias joined the lab in 2020 as a medical doctoral student and defended his thesis in 2024 (magna cum laude).
 He is now a surgeon scientist at the Technical University Dresden, Germany.
-His research focuses on the compilation and analysis of unique large-scale datasets of laparoscopic imaging for intraoperative decision support.
+His research focuses on the compilation and analysis of large-scale datasets of laparoscopic imaging for intraoperative decision support.
 Matthias is specifically interested in improving the efficiency and value of expert annotations.
 In addition, he is interested in human-AI interaction and investigates the usability of intraoperative surgical decision support systems.
 Find Matthias on <a href="https://pubmed.ncbi.nlm.nih.gov/?term=matthias+carstens">Pubmed</a>.</p>
   </div>
 </div>